Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-05-04-298-hz-pure-tone-for-cancer-zodiac-a-healing-frequency-for-balance-and-inner-harmony.md

 ## Where to Find 298 Hz Tracks

-Look for “298 Hz Pure Tone for Cancer (V2)” on platforms like YouTube, Spotify, or meditation apps like Insight Timer.
-Version 2 (V2) often refers to an enhanced recording with binaural beats or nature sounds (e.g., ocean waves) tailored for deeper immersion.
+Look for “298 Hz Pure Tone for Cancer (V2)” on platforms like YouTube, Spotify, Brain Beats.
+Version 2 (V2) often refers to an enhanced recording with binaural beats for deeper immersion.

 ---